 In some circumstances, it may be inappropriate for employees to raise the issue directly with their manager or principal as the allegations may relate to their conduct.
 In other circumstances, employees may not be satisfied with the outcome of the complaint they originally raised with their principal or manager.
 If this is the case employees can:

 - approach their manager's manager or their regional office

 - obtain more information about lodging a formal grievance about employment decisions or actions, including appointments or leave, to the Merit Protection Board

 - seek advice on raising concerns about unprofessional conduct from the Employee Conduct Branch on

 There are specific requirements that must be fulfilled for a report or complaint to be a public interest disclosure and for an employee to receive the legal protections of making a public interest disclosure.
-It is important that anyone who thinks they may be a whistleblower or anyone wanting to make a public interest disclosure to have their complaint or report properly assessed to determine whether it meets the requirements of the Public Interest Disclosures Act 2012 (Vic).
+It is important that anyone wanting to make a public interest disclosure to have their complaint or report properly assessed to determine whether it meets the requirements of the Public Interest Disclosures Act 2012 (Vic).
 Refer to the for more information on the Public Interest Disclosures Act or contact the Fraud and Corruption Control Unit on .